Navigating the Last Mile: Evaluating Head- and Cane-Mounted Cameras for Egocentric Spatial Awareness: GENERAL DISCUSSION

 \subsection{Toward Adaptive, Multisensor Navigation Systems}

-Our NeRF analysis showed that combining head- and cane-mounted inputs produced the highest-fidelity reconstructions (Table~\ref{tab:nerfResults}), reinforcing the notion that each vantage offers distinct benefits.
-Future systems could capitalize on this complementary coverage through adaptive multisensor architectures.
-Rather than choosing between head or cane, advanced solutions might selectively fuse data, thereby enabling stable localization from the head and rich scene detail from the cane.
+Because we measure the sensing layer rather than an interface, our clearest implications are constraints on what a feedback layer can draw upon, supporting tasks such as entrance identification, free-space estimation, and path planning.
+The head-mounted stream's stable localization is the more trustworthy basis for \emph{global} cues such as heading, orientation, and route-level guidance, where drift would directly mislead the traveler (Constraint~C3), while cane-derived geometry, though poor for localization, uniquely captures the near-ground structure the head misses, making it the better source for \emph{local}, selective alerts surfaced only when relevant.
+This mirrors strategies cane users already employ, drawing simultaneously on tactile, auditory, and spatial-memory cues.

-These findings echo broader user strategies observed in our qualitative study, where blind cane users draw on multiple sensory channels (auditory, tactile, and spatial memory) to form holistic situational awareness.
-Similarly, sensor fusion could balance the strengths of each vantage in real time, or switch dynamically based on environmental cues (e.g., prioritizing head-mounted input for straightforward corridor navigation, then augmenting with cane-mounted data when scanning for near-ground features).
+This division also governs how information reaches the traveler without overloading it: because the physical cane already conveys ground textures and curbs by touch, the \ac{XR} system need not re-render these via audio, and can reserve spatial audio for objects beyond the cane's reach, such as overhanging branches, approaching vehicles, or specific storefronts.
+This addresses the fragility of auditory reliance our survey identified (Constraint~C1), and the same principles of modality offloading and selective rendering apply to \ac{AR} for sighted users, whose audio or haptic cues must not compete with visual attention on the physical world.

-Achieving this vision demands algorithmic innovations in motion compensation, real-time sensor fusion, and context-aware feedback.
-Equally important is co-design with the blind community to ensure that these systems reduce cognitive burden and align with established \ac{OandM} practices, rather than imposing new workflows.
+Realizing this will require advances in motion compensation, lightweight multi-view integration, and context-aware feedback, together with co-design to ensure such systems reduce cognitive burden and integrate with established \ac{OandM} technique.